 A New Jersey native, he has mostly traded hiking for riding bicycles that he builds, “even in this weather(?).”
 Rudy may also be found washing pots at Ravenswood Community Services, or enjoying a post-ride coffee or beer at one of Chicago’s fine purveyors.

-As a Project Associate, Kevin spends his time supporting a wide range of research and communications efforts at SUMC.
+As a Senior Project Associate, Kevin spends his time supporting a wide range of research and communications efforts at SUMC.

 Kevin received a Bachelor of Science in Geography and a Masters of Urban and Regional Planning from the University of Minnesota.
 During this time, he worked for the university on transportation and environmental quality initiatives as an engineering technician, AmeriCorps fellow and assistant researcher.
 His past work for state and local government includes comprehensive and strategic plan updates, public outreach campaigns and legislative policy research.